Failure Case Studies

 Building structure failures caused by defects in workmanship.
 S. Kobielak E. Hutnik Z. Zamiar.
 Engineering.
 2015.
 The paper describes the failures caused by defects in workmanship, using the following as examples 1) the Hyatt Regency Hotel building in Kansas City, the U.S., 2) the roof over the grandstand at the….

-0000000340_Building Failure- Causes and Case Studies - Free download as PDF File (.pdf), Text File (.txt) or read online for free. design of tall structure
+0000000340_Building Failure- Causes and Case Studies - Free download as PDF File (.pdf), Text File (.txt) or read online for free.
+This document discusses causes of building failures and provides examples of structural collapses.
+It identifies common causes of failures such as cracks and corrosion, thermal changes, foundation failures, fires, and extraordinary loads.

 Evidence of explosions include shattered glass, small debris of walls and crushed rubble blown to tens, even hundreds, of meters away.
 Secondly, the building failed suddenly and vertically.
 This vertical failure provoked curiosity amongst the engineers, so they investigated all the witnesses.